Conservative data-driven finite element framework: Adaptive -refinement with a posteriori error indicators

 \subsubsection{Standard deviation of the distance to the material dataset per element}

 On the other hand, let us consider an element one part of which is well informed of the material properties, and another part is not.
 Consider the example in \autoref{fig:c5_hat_missing_err_est_full_ord_ref}, where data is missing in a localised area.
-Due to the size of the elements highlighted by the error estimator $\mu_e$, the missing material datapoints affect only a part of the element, i.e. some of the integration points have high distance to the dataset $d$, while others have low distance, while the average distance to the dataset $\gls{d_ave}$ might be similar to other elements.
-To identify such a case, the standard deviation of the distance to the material dataset per element is calculated:
+Due to the size of the elements highlighted by the error estimator $\mu_e$, the missing material datapoints may affect only a part of an element, i.e. some of the integration points may have a large distance to the dataset~\eqref{eq:distance_dataset_dd_g}, while others may have a small distance, while the average distance to the dataset $\gls{d_ave}$ might be similar to other elements.
+To identify such a case, the \textit{standard deviation} of the distance to the material dataset per element is calculated as:

 where $\gls{d_ave}$ is defined by \eqref{eq:c5_distance_average}.
 For visualisation of the standard deviation of the distance to the material dataset per element, see \autoref{fig:n_missing_hat_dist}(b).